-Objective Measures Applies to Goal FYE 22 FYE 21 FYE 20 FYE 19 FYE 18
+Objective Measures Applies to Goal FYE 23 FYE 22 FYE 21 FYE 20 FYE 19

-Maximize Number of All 50 150 143 126 149 95
+Maximize Number of All 60 283 150 143 126 149

 the clients Clients

 number of served

 clients during

 served fiscal year

-Increase Amount of All \$90,000 \$103,600 \$61,364 \$56,931 \$52,326 \$44,371
+Increase Amount of All \$90,000 \$152,632 \$103,600 \$61,364 \$56,931 \$52,326

 amount of Temporary Clients

 financial Financial Served

 assistance Assistance

 available secured

 from

 funders

 Helping Heroes continues to seek additional private funds to use to assist veterans who do not meet the SSVF guidelines to receive financial assistance.
 Our staff continually works to stay current regarding availability and utilization of community resources.
 In order to best utilize funding, staff make referrals to these community-based programs as appropriate.
 SSVF expenditures are monitored both monthly and quarterly to ensure efficiency.
-Temporary changes resulting from the CARES Act and the American Rescue Plan as well as other legislation related to COVID-19 increased SSVF budget for TFA and EHA and reduced certain restrictions/limits on expenditure.